Read Confucius with voice, context, and method in the same frame.

 - Strongest objection: Keep whether role-based harmony cultivates virtue or too easily blesses hierarchy, conformity, and polite cowardice visible instead of smoothing it into admiration.

-The through-line is Ren, Li, Junzi, and Rectification of names.
+The most reusable handles on Confucius include Ren, Li, Junzi, and Rectification of names.

 - Which distinction inside Confucius is easiest to miss when the topic is explained too quickly?